-What factors decide the Health Insurance premium?
+What Factors Decide the Health Insurance Premium?

-All insurance companies have certain guidelines on the basis of which the cost of the health plan or the premium amount is determined.
+All health insurance companies have certain guidelines on the basis of which the cost of the health plan or the premium amount is determined.

 Given below are 5 major factors and guidelines that play a key role in finalising the amount you need to pay for your health plan: